 Laser-Guided Karma: Bad things return to him.
 Lock up Akihisa to use him as a bait?
 Class F will just kill them both.
 Laughed at Akihisa for drinking Tabasco?
 Shouko swaps Akihisa's glass with his.

-Marshmallow Hell: From Shouko in episode 4 of Ni.
+Marshmallow Hell: From Shouko in Episode 4 of Season 2.
 She does this to Yuuji to confirm once and for all whether or not he really doesn't find her attractive.
-Though Yuuji feebly denies he is enjoying it, his Summon leaping for joy (the upgraded Summons speak and reveal their summoners' thoughts and repressed feelings) reveals that Shouko's physical charms are not lost on him.
+Though Yuuji feebly denies he is enjoying it, his avatar leaping for joy (the upgraded Summons speak and reveal their summoners' thoughts and repressed feelings) reveals that Shouko's physical charms are not lost on him.

 The Strategist: For Class F. However, when the Second Years have to participate in a joint Summoning Wars with the Third Years, Nemoto acts as a Commander Contrarian to him, locking down his suggestions and essentially preventing him from being heard, with big consequences latter on.

 Throw the Dog a Bone: Even if Class F wins a Summoned Being battle, Yuuji declines to penalize the losing class with a room exchange.
 He has his reasons—as he confided to Akihisa, he doesn't want his classmates to become complacent, at least not until they beat Class A.

 Did this again in Volume 9 of the light novels.
 After they defeated Class C, they finally agreed to switch classrooms with them, but it didn't stop there.
 Class F promptly challenges Class E to a summoning war soon after, in which they, again, won.
 What did Yuuji do?
 Trade their superior Class C facilities with Class E, much to the surprise of the principal.